 - Most items checked out from Randall Library, including Interlibrary Loan items, may be returned to the Circulation desk when the library is open or deposited in one of our two item return stations when the library is closed.

-- We have one item return box by Parking Lot D (directly beside the library) and an item return slot in the wall to the left of the library's main entrance.
+- We have one item return box by the Library Lot (directly beside the library) and an item return slot in the wall to the left of the library's main entrance.